onap/archived-aaf-authz/docs/sections/configuration/AAF_4.1_config.rst

 The Agent will look for "aaf.props", and if it doesn't exist, or is missing information, it will ask for it.

+IMPORTANT: When you are doing "LOCAL", you are creating a CERTIFICATE for your local Machine.
+Therefore, you need to AUTHORIZE this creation by creating an "Artifact" as the OWNER of the Namespace (In ONAP Test, all the NSs are owned by "aaf_admin@people.osaaf.org")

+  1) Copy the out-of-the-box Artifact from the Credentials of your Namespace

+    * In ONAP Test, as "aaf_admin", click https://aaf-onap-test.osaaf.org:8200/gui/ns
+    * Select the NS you are need a Certificate for (i.e. org.onap.aai)
+    * Select the Green "Cred Details" button in Credentials area
+    * Select "View All" on credential line
+    * Select the ONAP default FQDN line's "Details" button
+    * Select "Copy Artifact" Radio Button at Bottom, and enter YOUR MACHINE'S FQDN in the entry box that appears.
+    * Click "Copy" button
+    * Click "Artifacts Show" Breadcrumb.
+You should see your new entry.

+  2) Edit the new Artifact to match your Local Machine

+    * Check the SANS.
+If it does not include the original FQDN, then add it.
+(Example, add "aai").
+This is so this Certificate can be used by aai inside of containers as well.
+    * Change the "Directory" to be the Local Directory you want to put your Local Certs in.
+    * Change the "O/S User" to be the O/S user that needs to access the Certificate (yours)
+    * Click on the Artifact types you want.  "file" means PEM format private key and cert.  "script" has ready-made O/S crontab and validation scripts for auto-renewal of O/S based Services.
+We will do something different for containers.
+    * click "Update"

+  3) Be sure to validate this information with a "read" command on your target machine.

+<**Instructions**> - Commands you can do with agent.sh local:

+Note: There are some command line defaults, relating to ID from aaf.props and FQDN, if your local machine (uname -n) REPORTS the same name as your FQDN.
+If it does not, you will need to explicitly set the command.
+Examples will use "aai" and local machine "mymachine.myco.com"

+  read
+    Prints the Artifact information from Certificate Manager related to command.
+Generally, it's a good idea to Read to make sure things are setup
+    Example: ``$ bash agent.sh local read aai@aai.onap.org mymachine.myco.com``

+  place
+    Actually creates the Certificate Artifacts requested on disk, in the directory requested with the O/S User requested, etc.
+    Depending on what you asked for in the Artifact, you should see:
+    Example: ``$ bash agent.sh local place aai@aai.onap.org mymachine.myco.com``

+      | Writing to /private/tmp/onap
+      | Writing file /private/tmp/onap/org.onap.aai.keyfile
+      | Writing file /private/tmp/onap/org.onap.aai.crt
+      | Writing file /private/tmp/onap/org.onap.aai.key
+      | Writing file /private/tmp/onap/org.onap.aai.p12
+      | Writing file /private/tmp/onap/org.onap.aai.trust.jks
+      | Writing file /private/tmp/onap/org.onap.aai.check.sh
+      | Writing file /private/tmp/onap/org.onap.aai.crontab.sh
+      | Creating new /private/tmp/onap/org.onap.aai.cred.props
+      | 2019-03-25T09:14:29.174-0500: Trans Info
+      |   REMOTE Place Artifact 2743.9736ms
+      |   Reconstitute Private Key 0.212454ms
+      |

+    Focus on "Reconstitute Private Key"... if that isn't there, it didn't create

+  showpass
+    Shows the passwords generated and used for the various artifacts that need them.
+Example org.onap.aai. will be generated with a password.
+    Example: ``$ bash agent.sh local showpass aai@aai.onap.org mymachine.myco.com``

 =======================
 'aaf.prop' Properties
 =======================